broadinstitute/wot/README.rst

 ========================
 File Formats
 ========================
-Expression matrix - tab delimitted text file with genes on the columns and cells on the rows.
+Expression matrix - tab delimitted text file with genes on the columns and cells on the rows, loom file, or mtx file.

 Example:
 id TAB gene_1 TAB gene_2 TAB gene_n...